cottereau/randomField/README.md

 ### Requirements

-There are two librairies needed to build the Random Fields Generation Library:
+There are two libraries needed to build the Random Fields Generation Library:

 HDF5 : www.hdfgroup.org is a library used to manage big size files MPI  : a MPI library